HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 • Shielded enclosures

-These elements protect sensitive RF circuits from interference.
+These elements reduce radiated interference and protect sensitive RF and clock circuits from cross-coupling.

 Firmware and Control Electronics